workbydivyanshu/p-stream/.github/CONTRIBUTING.md

 ## Before you start!
 Before starting a contribution, please check your contribution is part of an open issue on [our issues page](https://github.com/p-stream/p-stream/issues?q=is%3Aopen+is%3Aissue+label%3Aapproved).

-GitHub issues are how we track our bugs and feature requests that will be implemented into sudo-flix - all contributions **must** have an issue and be approved by a maintainer before a pull request can be worked on.
+GitHub issues are how we track our bugs and feature requests that will be implemented into P-Stream - all contributions **must** have an issue and be approved by a maintainer before a pull request can be worked on.

 If a pull request is opened before an issue is created and accepted, you may risk having your pull request rejected!
 Always check with us before starting work on a feature - we don't want to waste your time!